 The Canary Islands host several famous festivals such as the Carnival of Santa Cruz de Tenerife, the Branch Festival - also known as La Rama, Corpus Christi or the Canary Islands International Jazz Festival.

-You need a fishing license to fish in both fresh water and salt water.
-The fishing charters in the Canary Islands normally have the fishing license included in the price, so you don't need to buy one if you're chartering a boat.
+You need a fishing license to go fishing in Canary Islands.
+The fishing charters in the Canaries normally have the fishing license included in the price, so you don't need to buy one if you're chartering a boat.